dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Heartbeat Clock without alarm
+### Final Heartbeat Clock

-This is my working heart beat clock without the alarm function.
-The heart gets bigger every half of a second and then gets smaller to give the effect of it beating.
-The circle that records the seconds moves smoothly instead of stepping as I thought it would make the heart "beat" stand out more.
+This is my final heart beat clock with an alaram.
+The heart beats in time with the seconds.
+The three rings are representative of the hours, minutes and seconds.
+When the alarm is set a countdown appears until the alarm goes off which then smaller hearts appear in random spaces.